 An EPSRC network grant has been awarded to form a network for the UK’s algorithms and complexity research community.
 The network grant, AlgoUK, will run from December 2017 until November 2020.
 The network’s initial membership consists of algorithms and complexity research groups at six universities:

 These research groups will each host a network workshop during the lifetime of the grant.
-The first network workshop was hosted at King’s College London on 6-7 February 2018, co-located with 26th London Stringology Day & London Algorithmic Workshop (LSD & LAW).
-The second network workshop was hosted at the University of Liverpool in 19-20 September 2018; and the third was hosted at Durham University on 15-17 April 2019, co-located with 35th British Colloquium for Theoretical Computer Science (BCTCS); and the fourth was hosted at Warwick University on 17-18 September 2019.
+The first network workshop was hosted at King’s College London on 6-7 February 2018, co-located with 26th London Stringology Day & London Algorithmic Workshop (LSD & LAW); the second was hosted at the University of Liverpool in 19-20 September 2018; and the third was hosted at Durham University on 15-17 April 2019, co-located with 35th British Colloquium for Theoretical Computer Science (BCTCS); and the fourth was hosted at Warwick University on 17-18 September 2019.
 The next network workshop will be hosted at Swansea University and will be co-located with 36th British Colloquium for Theoretical Computer Science (BCTCS).
 Every network workshop is open to every algorithms and complexity researcher in the UK and the network itself is intended to support the whole community.
 There are limited funds available to assist with attendance at AlgoUK’s workshops.
 Further details about the aims and objectives of AlgoUK, available funding, and upcoming workshops can be found by accessing the appropriate tabs above.
 Details of AlgoUK can be found here on the EPSRC website.
 The Principal Investigator of the AlgoUK network grant is Professor Iain Stewart (Durham University).